- What does Measures for Justice do?Direct link to this item

-Measures for Justice receives funding from Google.org, MacArthur's Safety and Justice Challenge, the Laura and John Arnold Foundation, Pershing Square, Draper Richards Kaplan, and Open Society Foundations, among others.
+Measures for Justice receives funding from the Chan Zuckerberg Initiative, the Ballmer Group, Google.org, MacArthur's Safety and Justice Challenge, the Laura and John Arnold Foundation, Pershing Square, Draper Richards Kaplan, and Open Society Foundations, among others.
 For more information, please see Partners on our supporters page.

 Measures for Justice is not an advocacy organization.
 We collect and display local criminal justice data because we support transparency and dialogue about local practices that are relevant to how the justice system is functioning.

 - Do the Measures address any topics in particular?Direct link to this item

 Yes.
 Some of the foremost experts in the field of criminal justice research and measurement have settled on three areas that are most important when assessing system performance: Fair Process, Public Safety, and Fiscal Responsibility.
 Fair Process Measures assess whether due process is being afforded to defendants, which is a central tenet of the Constitution.
 Public Safety Measures address how the public is being protected from crime, which is one of the central purposes of any justice system.
 Fiscal Responsibility Measures address how taxpayer money is being spent, which is especially relevant to the pursuit of an efficient justice system.

 - How did you choose your initial six states?Direct link to this item

 We chose states that had statewide court databases, that were geographically diverse, and that had a large number of counties.

 - Who came up with your Measures and how?Direct link to this item